Matt-Barthet/B.Sc-FYP---Blockchain-Network-Simulator/README.md

 # ICT 3907: Final Year Project in Computing Science
 This project wraps up the third year of the Computing Science course at the University of Malta.
-This project's artefact is a stochastic, discrete-event simulator for blockchain network and is written in the Python 3.6 programming language.
+It's artefact is a stochastic, discrete-event simulator for blockchain network and is written in the Python 3.6 programming language.

 ## Project Aims
 This project aims to expand upon existing research in the following (non-exhaustive) ways: